Napa 101: Do You Tip The Wine Server (and other Napa Wine Tasting Room Etiquette)

 TIPPING WHEN COMING IN WITH A GROUP: Bachelorette parties and large groups are typically having so much fun they totally forget about tipping.
 It’s recommended that at the start of the day, before your first winery, that you pass the hat and ask people to contribute a suggested fee per winery and for the driver.
 Use the standard 20% rule on the total price of winery cost.
 So if a winery is charging you $40 per person and you came in with 10 people, your total bill is $400 so a 20% tip is $80.

-COMING IN WITH 2 FOR 1 PASSES OR COUPONS: If you are visiting a winery using a two for one pass (like the Priority Wine Pass) or any of the other discounters know that the wineries are HOPING you buy wine - so buy at least a bottle at every stop if you like the wine.
+COMING IN WITH 2 FOR 1 PASSES: If you are visiting a winery using a two for one pass (like the Priority Wine Pass) or any of the other discounters know that the wineries are HOPING you buy wine - so buy at least a bottle at every stop if you like the wine.
 And yes, you should absolutely tip the server using the same guidelines above.